Antari-yan/Introduction-Container/README.md

 Limitations:
   - Development of Swarm has slowed significantly.
     - Many bugs have accumulated over the years.
-    - some `compose` features are not available or are broken in Swarm.
+    - Some `compose` features are not available or are broken in Swarm.
   - Lacks advanced features like namespaces, CRDs, or mature ecosystem integration.
   - Best for small/simple setups or training, but not the industry standard today.